-We all know that internal hard drive are much cheaper than external hard drives.
+We all know that internal hard drive is much cheaper than external hard drives.
 To use internal hard drive as external simply get an enclosure and put the drive in it and plug it into PC using standard USB or FireWire (IEEE 1394) connection.

 How to Make an Internal Hard Drive External

-Let’s discuss step by step how to make internal hard drive external
+Let’s discuss step by step how to make internal hard drive external.

 1. Choose an internal hard drive